OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 #. your application is set up.
 Now you need a WMS to be displayed in your application.
 This will be described in the section **WMS Management**.

   .. image:: ../../images/screenshots/800x600/mapbender3_create_application.png
-     :scale: 80
+     :scale: 70 %

-.. tip:: Please note, that the style-, icon- and layoutconfiguration has to be done in css- and twig-files at the moment.
-Read more about template generation at http://doc.mapbender3.org/en/book/templates.html
+.. tip:: Please note, that the style-, icon- and layout configuration has to be done in css- and twig-files at the moment.
+Read more about template generation at https://doc.mapbender3.org/en/book/templates.html

 Copy or rename an application